FreeRADIUS/freeradius-server/.github/contributing.md

 on what to include, and how to obtain it.

 When logging bug reports using the GitHub issue tracker, pay attention to formatting.
-You should ensure any log output is surrounded by two sets of tripple backticks (```).
-If you don't do this Github will automatically link your issue to other pre-existing issues when it encounters a #<num>
+You should ensure any log output is surrounded by two sets of triple backticks (```).
+If you don't do this GitHub will automatically link your issue to other pre-existing issues when it encounters a #<num>
 string.